Latina Model Yaslen Clemente Flaunts Perky Cleavage In New Instagram Update

 “Pretty woman,” a fourth fan added.

 Previously, The Inquisitr reported that Yaslen stunned in another sexy snapshot that she posted on her Instagram account.
 In the photo, the model’s toned physique was on full display in a skin-baring white crop top and matching mini skirt.
-The sexy ensemble left little to the imagination, showing off her abundant cleavage, slender waist, taut stomach, and toned thighs.
-As of late, the previous share racked up more than 41,600 likes.
+The sexy ensemble left little to the imagination, showing off her abundant cleavage, slender waist, taut stomach and toned thighs.
+That share racked up more than 41,600 likes.